 At Hope Central Church, we believe the point of Christian life is not just going to church, but “being church” in our everyday lives, and so we are working hard to develop a network of vibrant, engaging small groups.
 The idea of small groups is that they can gather just about anywhere, and do just about anything: study the bible, create art, watch movies, eat together, explore spiritual practices, write poetry, take hikes, play music, etc. The content and venue may vary, but the purpose is the same: to gather together to share life, tell stories, pray, serve, and grow deeper into a life of faith.

 Here are some of the small groups that are currently or periodically active.
 All are open to newcomers.
 We encourage you to contact the church office for information for any group that might interest you.

-Pick Up Choir: Everyone is welcome to join our choir, which meets at 10AM before service every Sunday.
+Pick Up Choir: Everyone is welcome to join our choir.

 Women of Hope: All who identify as women are welcome to participate after services on the first Sunday of each month.

 Community Dinners: On hold during Covid 19, but will be hosting again when safe to do so.

 Our congregation is blessed with the spiritual work of raising up and supporting individuals for ministry.
 We are blessed as many seek to deepen their own sense of the divine through practice and service to the congregation, the neighborhood and the world.
 Some of these individuals seek to do service as ordained ministers in the Christian Church (Disciples of Christ) or the United Church of Christ.